SlotMatch: Distilling Object-Centric Representations for Unsupervised Video Segmentation: Experiments

+Green boxes indicate new or corrected slots introduced by our method, while red boxes highlight limitations of both the teacher and non-distilled student.
+These visual improvements confirm that distillation from the slots of a strong teacher not only preserves the original slot grouping, but also enhances the student's robustness to occlusion, lighting variation, and clutter, all in an unsupervised fashion.

-\paragraph{Efficiency comparison.} In addition to improving segmentation quality, \textsc{SlotMatch} significantly reduces computational cost compared to its teacher, \textsc{SlotContrast}.
-As shown in Table~\ref{table:ablation_timings}, our distilled student achieves a $3.6\times$ reduction in parameters (91M$\rightarrow$25M), a $2.7\times$ reduction in FLOPs, and nearly $1.9\times$ higher inference speed on video sequences from YTVIS.
-We run our experiments on an NVIDIA A100 with 40GB VRAM.
-These gains come with no additional supervision and without sacrificing slot quality or temporal consistency.
-This highlights the practical benefits of our distillation approach in resource-constrained settings, enabling object-centric video understanding on lightweight hardware.
+\textbf{Efficiency comparison.} In addition to improving segmentation quality, \textsc{SlotMatch} significantly reduces computational cost compared to its teacher, \textsc{SlotContrast}.
+As shown in Table~\ref{table:ablation_timings}, our distilled student achieves a reduction of $3.6\times$ in parameters (91M$\rightarrow$25M) and $2.7\times$ in FLOPs, respectively.
+We run our experiments on three GPUs, to assess running time differences in distinct compute environments.
+We find that our student is between $1.9\times$ and $2.7\times$ faster than its student.
+The reported gains come with no additional supervision and without sacrificing slot quality or temporal consistency.
+This highlights the practical benefits of our distillation approach in resource-constrained settings.

-\paragraph{Zero-shot generalization.} In Table \ref{table:ytvis_to_ovis}, we compare \textsc{SlotMatch} against the student trained from scratch (without distillation), in the zero-shot setup on the challenging OVIS dataset.
+\textbf{Zero-shot generalization.} In Table \ref{table:ytvis_to_ovis}, we compare \textsc{SlotMatch} against the student trained from scratch (without distillation), in the zero-shot setup on the challenging OVIS dataset.
 Notably, \textsc{slot-match} maintains competitive video-level performance (FG-ARI: 34.8 vs.~34.6) compared with the student trained from scratch, while preserving slightly better spatial mask quality (mBO: 25.5 vs.~24.9).
 This demonstrates that distilling structured slot representations enhances robustness to occlusion and domain shift.